BenTheCyberOne/Sparty-2.0/README.md

 ## How it Works
-This Tool uses 2 modules to Audit  SharePoint, `Exploitation  ` and `Enumeration` You can use one or both of them at once. `python Sparty-2.0 -u https://example.com -enum -exploit `
+This Tool uses 2 modules to Audit  SharePoint, `Exploitation  ` and `Enumeration` You can use one or both of them at once. `python Sparty-2.0.1 -u https://example.com -enum -exploit ` For additional headers in each request: `python Sparty-2.0.1 -u https://example.com -enum -H '{"Host":"127.0.0.1","Cookie":"token=session_token_here"}'`

 > Enumeration Module